sydneykimbell/cis1051-final-project/README.md

 ## If you plan to collaborate with one or two classmates, what are their names?

-Joann Chandra and Corinne Margel
+Joann Zambito and Corinne Margel

 ## Do you have any questions of your own?